What to do with refrigerated food during a power outage

 So, how can you best prepare?

-With the PG&E shutoffs expected to last at least 24 hours, placing dry or block ice inside the refrigerator is one solution to keeping food cold for longer, according to the USDA.
+With the PG&E shut-offs lasting days, placing dry or block ice inside the refrigerator is one solution to keeping food cold for longer, according to the USDA.
 Besides grocery stores such as Safeway and big box stores like Walmart, there are a handful of dry ice specialty stores in Sonoma County.

 The USDA recommends throwing away eggs, meat and poultry if they're stored at room temperature (40 degrees or higher) for more than two hours.
 The same rule applies to cooked pasta, rice and potatoes.